sebprovencher/praized/wordpress/praized-tools/readme.txt

 * pzdt_merchants_search(): returns a search result, as PHP object
 * pzdt_merchant_get(): returns an individual merchant/place, as PHP object
 * pzdt_user_get(): returns an individual raized user, as PHP object
+* and more

 **See also**: generated code documentation in /wp-content/plugins/praized-tools/phpdocs/

 ###Internationalization###

-The Praized Tools plugin is completely translatable out of the box.
+The Praized Tools plugin is completely translatable out of the box and comes with English and French bundles by default..

 You can find the localization template you can use to translate the plugin in /wp-content/plugins/praized-tools/includes/localization.